pggalaviz/exnowflake/README.md

 => Exnowflake.timestamp(id)
 1565636645355
 ```

+When using **Redis**, a local registry is called for ID generation, so we don't incurr in extra latency.

 ## Installation

 You can find **Exnowflake** in [Hex.pm](https://hex.pm/packages/exnowflake) and you can add it to your project dependencies: